Lukas-LBS/my_website/content/blogs/about.md

 ### This blog

 This page is designed to showcase my groups a(R)twork.
 It was handselected and encompasses the following topics:
-* [`Investment Fundamentals`](https://lukas-lbs.netlify.app/blogs/movies/) - Showcases the relationship of movie likes, budgets, and their returns
+* [`Movies, cast facebook likes, budgets, and returns`](https://lukas-lbs.netlify.app/blogs/movies/) - Showcases the relationship of movies casts' facebook likes, the films budgets, and their returns
+* [`Climate Change`](https://lukas-lbs.netlify.app/blogs/climate/) - Examines how the climate has changed over recent years
+* [`Boris Bikes`](https://lukas-lbs.netlify.app/blogs/bike/) - Looks at how Boris Bikes are rented throughout the years
-* sdf
+*
-* sdf
+*